aleos/aleos.github.io/_posts/2022-09-08-github-actions-ios.md

 It will run tests using the binaries that were built at the previous step.

-# Archive an iOS App
+## Archive an iOS App

-Create a new workflow yaml: `deploy.yml` with the following content:
+Create a new workflow file `distribute.yml` with the following content:

 ```yaml
 name: Distribute